connectomicslab/connectomemapper3/paper/paper.md

 # Summary

-Connectome Mapper 3 (CMP3) is a processing pipeline software, written in Python 3, for multi-scale multi-modal connectome mapping of the human brain.
+Connectome Mapper 3 (CMP3) is an open-source processing pipeline software, written in Python 3, for multi-scale multi-modal connectome mapping of the human brain.
 It provides researchers with an unique workflow, implemented in accordance to the BIDS App framework [@GorgolewskiBIDSMethods:2017], that leverages a number of widely adopted software tools to map a connectome